This page is under construction. Some parts may be missing.

 - 6 months

-This Master’s Thesis examines cognitive load and usability heuristics in simulation-based training, specifically through a case study of a medical training platform developed by Laerdal Global Health, known as LIFT Scenarios.
+This Master’s Thesis examines cognitive load and usability heuristics in simulation-based training, specifically through a case study of the medical training platform LIFT Scenarios, developed by Laerdal Global Health.

 Project Overview